Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Metrics.md

 #### Plot Varying Number of Features
 ![R2 vs Adjusted R2](/assets/images/r2_vs_adjr2.png?raw=true){: .center-image })

 Ouch!
 That's bad news.
 We generated random data.
 There's absolutely no reason why including more features should lead to a better model.
-Yet, it's clear from the plot above that $R^{2}$ only increases under these conditions.
+Yet, it's clear from the plot above that R^2 only increases under these conditions.
 However, **Adjusted R^2** levels out because of the penalty involved.

-The big takeaway here is that you cannot compare two Linear Regression models with differing numbers of features using R^2 alone.
+The big takeaway here is that you cannot compare two linear regression models with differing numbers of features using R^2 alone.
 It just cannot be done.
 Adjusted R^2 works, though.

 ## Wrap Up
-As we'll see later on, there are better ways to assess machine learning models, namely in-sample vs out-of-sample metrics and cross-validation.
+As we'll see in a future post, there are better ways to assess machine learning models, namely in-sample vs out-of-sample metrics and cross-validation.
 More on those in a future post about train/test split and cross-validation.

-Next time we'll dive into Linear Regression assumptions, pitfalls, and ways to address problems.
+Next time we'll dive into linear regression assumptions, pitfalls, and ways to address problems.